 Just 20-30 minutes of daily activity can create significant improvements in your brain function and slow cognitive decline.

 While exercise on its own can benefit your mind and its long-term health, these benefits can compound when combined with proper supplementation.
 Just as an athlete may take creatine or glutamine to improve physical performance, taking supplements for brain function alongside exercise can have a more serious positive impact on your brain.

 When it comes to supplementation that supports exercise and overall brain function, ingredients are essential.
-Supplements like NeuroQ can give your brain a daily boost of focus and clarity while delivering the nutrients needed for long-term neuroprotection of healthy brain function, including memory, attention, and processing speed.
+Supplements like NeuroQ to give your brain a daily boost of focus and clarity while delivering the nutrients needed for long-term neuroprotection of healthy brain function, including memory, attention, and processing speed.
 These key ingredients include:

-- Gotu Kola (promotes brain and nervous system health)
+- Gotu kola (promotes brain and nervous system health)

-- Ginkgo Leaf Extract (supports healthy blood flow to the brain)
+- Ginkgo leaf extract (supports healthy blood flow to the brain)

 - Phosphatidylserine (supports brain function by maintaining healthy cell membranes)

-- Coffee Fruit Extract (boosts nerve transmission)
+- NeuroFactor(TM) coffee fruit extract (boosts nerve transmission)

-- Yamada Bee Farm Propolis (sustains the development of nerve tissue)
+- Yamada Bee Farm propolis (sustains the development of nerve tissue)